MoustaphaItani/polyenclose/README.md

 # Vertex ladder compatible with a fixed tetrahedron count T (SALT+MIE)
 V_ladder_from_T(6)

+# Loose upper bound on admissible face-type configurations as function of V and its S-range
+face_multiset_upperbound(20)

 # Enumerate admissible face-type configurations for fixed V and S
 out <- Pk_wizard(V = 8, S = 3, show_solutions = FALSE)